What are the health benefits of Kombucha Tea?

 - Kombucha is chock-full of trillions and billions of good bacteria that can strengthen the wall of the gut.

 - Vitamin C potent detoxifier and immune booster and enhancer of vitality.

 If you are interested in making a batch of kombucha yourself, check out my one-gallon kombucha recipe.

 My Disclaimer about the benefits of Kombucha:

-If you are looking for help resolving any of these ailments or conditions it is always best to consult a doctor not a food blog.
+If you are looking for help resolving any of these ailments or conditions it is always best to consult a doctor.